Does Sugar Really Rot Your Brain?

 Delighting Ourselves Into Dementia.

 But how serious is the problem, really?
 How ill could we possibly be making ourselves with a little sugar?
 In his 2013 ground-breaking book, Grain Brain, neurologist Dr. David Perlmutter explained to us just how deep the sugar-brain connection goes.
-And now, on November 15th, his much-anticipated follow up book The Grain Brain Whole Life Plan will tell us how to undo the damage.
+He released his much-anticipated follow up book The Grain Brain Whole Life Plan will tell us how to undo the damage in 2016.

 According to Perlmutter, sugar doesn't just make you fat or contribute to diabetes and heart disease; it drills all the way down (or up) to the organ that makes you, you.
 The brain.